 Meet the Literacy Source staff:

 Allie’s first experience teaching was in 2006 when she taught financial literacy classes for newly resettled refugees.
-She knew then that she was hooked on teaching English language learners and has been in the field of education ever since.
-Allie holds a TESOL certification from S-TESL and a Master’s in Teaching from Seattle University.
+She knew right away that she was hooked on teaching English language learners, and has been in the field of education ever since.
+Allie holds a TESOL certification from S-TESL and a Masters in Teaching with endorsements in Elementary Education and English Language Learners from Seattle University.
 She’s taught ESOL to adults and children in the United States and for two years in Chile.
-In her free time Allie enjoys her daughter, husband, and dogs in their West Seattle home.
+In her free time, Allie enjoys spending time with her family and gardening in her West Seattle home.

 Starting as an ESOL volunteer at Literacy Source in 2010, Caroline joined Literacy Source staff as an ESOL/Online Learning instructor two years later.
 She now manages and oversees the 200+ committed volunteers in the Literacy Source volunteer program.
 Born and educated in the UK, Caroline has many years of experience in management and training, working in London, Switzerland, New Zealand, US and Canada.
 Caroline moved to Seattle in 1989 and has worked in environmental non-profits managing computer mapping projects, volunteer programs, and as a Development Manager/performer for a local Seattle puppet theater.